 Final Mental Model

-So, is that our final answer to the question of whether ruby is pass by reference or pass by value?
+Is that our final answer to the question of whether ruby is pass by reference or pass by value?
 It’s neither?
 Yes.
 Well, maybe not entirely; there are actually three answers to the question of what object passing strategy ruby uses:

-- pass by reference value is probably the most accurate answer, but it’s a hard answer to swallow when learning ruby, and isn’t particularly helpful when trying to decide what will happen if a method modifies an argument – at least not until you fully understand it.
+- pass by reference value is probably the most accurate answer, but it’s a hard answer to swallow when learning ruby, and isn’t particularly helpful when trying to decide what will happen if a method mutates an argument – at least not until you fully understand it.

 - pass by reference is accurate so long as you account for assignment and immutability.